 Keeping everyone in the know - even in a small company - can be difficult, especially when it comes to sales.
 Effective communication and information sharing is essential to ensure everyone is up to speed, as Rachel Miller explains

-At the same time, some employees — especially sales staff — often like to work independently and do not always share information.
-“Sales people can be very secretive,” agrees Robin Daniels, senior manager, product marketing at CRM specialist, salesforce.com.
-“We call it sand-bagging.
-They tend to hide — sometimes when it’s not going well — but also so they can jump up and be the hero when they make a sale.”
+At the same time, some employees - especially sales staff - like to work independently and do not always share information. ?Sales people can be very secretive,? says Robin Daniels, senior manager, product marketing at CRM specialist Salesforce. ?We call it sand-bagging.
+They tend to hide - sometimes when it?s not going well - but also so they can jump up and be the hero when they make a sale.?

-But, in the long run, secrecy is not a recipe for success.
-“Clear communication from sales people to everyone else in the business is really important,” says Daniels.
-“For instance, everyone needs the latest information so they’re not misleading customers.
+In the long run, secrecy is not a recipe for success. ?Clear communication from sales people to everyone else in the business is really important,? says Daniels. ?For instance, everyone needs the latest information so they?re not misleading customers.
 You need one copy of an up to date price list, rather than lots of old lists floating about.
 Having one version in a central system is vital.
-You also need single versions of your marketing materials so all the details of your products and services are up to date.”
+You also need single versions of your marketing materials so all the details of your products and services are up-to-date.?

 That level of customer care has to be good for business.